Sugar Loaf Dam

-Sugar Loaf Dam is a dam in Lake County of mid-Colorado, 4 mi west of Leadville.
+Sugar Loaf Dam is a dam in Lake County, Colorado, 4 mi west of Leadville.

 It has a height of 135 ft feet and is over 2000 ft long at its crest, impounding the Lake Fork of the Arkansas River near its headwaters.
 The earthen dam was one of five reservoir dams completed from 1965 to 1968 by the United States Bureau of Reclamation as part of the larger water diversion project named the Fryingpan-Arkansas Project.
 The project was authorized in 1962 by President Kennedy and was completed in 1981.

 The Fry-Ark diverts water across the continental divide from the Colorado River basin.
 This water is delivered to the more arid plains east of the Rocky Mountains.
 Although the predominant use is agricultural, some water is available to several cities east of the continental divide, including: Colorado Springs, Pueblo, La Junta, Lamar.
 Water is diverted from the West Slope's Fryingpan River basin through a series of interconnected tunnels and small diversion dams into the Charles H. Boustead Tunnel.
 The Boustead runs water underneath the Continental Divide 5.5 mi before discharging it into Turquoise Lake.
 Water then leaves Turquoise Lake via the Mt.
 Elbert Conduit, which runs nearly 11 mi to the Mt.
 Elbert Forebay, then dropped down over 0.5 mi in elevation to the hydro-electric Mt.
 Elbert Power Plant.

 Turquoise Lake is the reservoir created by the dam.
 It has a surface area of 1780 acre and a capacity of 129440 acre.ft.
 The lake and its surrounding land provide various recreational activities for visitors in both the summer and winter.

+Climate

+Sugar Loaf Dam has a subarctic climate (Köppen Dfc).